 If your employer has failed to pay you all the wages you are owed, you may have a claim for compensation.
 Florida does not have a state agency that enforces wage and hour laws.
 Your options to enforce your rights to wages are:

 In either case, having an experienced employment lawyer representing you can make all the difference in the outcome of your case.

 Wage theft is a term that refers to a variety of infractions that result in workers not receiving their legally or contractually promised wages.
 It may involve:

 Under the Florida Constitution, Article X, Section 24.
 Florida minimum wage, workers are guaranteed a minimum wage.
-This law also provides for an automatic increase of the minimum wage every year.
+This law also provides for an automatic increase in the minimum wage every year.
 As of January 1, 2018, the minimum wage in Florida is $8.25 per hour.

 Employers are required to keep accurate records of hours worked and wages paid.
-If the employer has failed to do so, the employee can establish the number of weekly hours worked with his own testimony or an affidavit.
+If the employer has failed to do so, the employee can establish the number of weekly hours worked with his testimony or an affidavit.

 Employees may recover all unpaid overtime for the two to three-year period before the lawsuit was filed.
 Almost all employees who win wage theft claims are awarded liquidated damages, which doubles their recovery.
-In a claim for not receiving minimum wage, an employee may recover back wages plus damages and attorney fees.
+In a claim for not receiving the minimum wage, an employee may recover back wages plus damages and attorney fees.